 How Our Drug Test Panels Work

-These drug test panels are tested by either a urine or hair sample.
-Hair samples can be tested back as far as 90 days while urinalysis drug screening can go back as far as a week.
-US Drug Test Centers offers both lab-based testing as well as instant drug tests, though not all of our sites offer both services.
+US Drug Test Centers’ drug test panels are conducted by either a urine or hair specimen.
+Hair samples can be tested back as far as 90 days while a urine drug screening can go back as far as a week or longer, depending on the substance.
+US Drug Test Centers offers both lab-based testing as well as instant drug tests, though not all of our sites provide both services.

 Why You Need a Drug Test Panel

 As a long-accepted and scientifically proven, defensible and court admissible method to screen for drug abuse, drug testing has a wide variety of uses.

 A large portion of drug tests conducted are for employment-related purposes.
 Employers rely heavily on employee drug testing because drug abuse in the workplace costs companies’ tens of billions of dollars every year and has a negative impact on workplace productivity, attendance, turnover rate, safety, and more.
 Combined with a comprehensive drug-free workplace policy, the right drug test panel can help keep your business safe, protected, and running efficiently.

 Employers are cautioned to make sure they are aware of any state-specific laws that may limit the substances that they can screen for, how testing is conducted, and what instances drug testing can take place.

 If your company must comply with the testing requirements of the Department of Transportation, US Drug Testing Center offers the products, services and testing panels to ensure you remain DOT-compliant, specifically with our DOT 5 panel urine tests and breath-alcohol testing.

 Drug testing is conducted for many different reasons and applications, such as:

 - Employment purposes - Utilized in the workplace for pre-employment, random, reasonable suspicion, promotional, security clearance, post-accident, and return-to-duty instances.*